Annasomayaji/homework-week-14-annapoorna-somayaji/README.md

-Demo-nopcommerce has been redon as 'part 2'
+Demo-nopcommerce has been redone as 'part 2'